Alexia discography: E non sai

 "E non sai" was the third single release from Alexia's re-released album Ale & C and was released on 9 October with the video following on 18 October.
 It is a re-recording of the song which featured on her album Ale.
 The track was re-recorded with Italian drag queen singer Madame Sisi (Carlo Tessari).

 As the single was a one track release from an album that was already out (and did not differ from the album version), no separate download or artwork was issued.

 The title translates as 'And You Do Not Know' with the song being about the love between two people, how it started and ended and how it has changed their lives, though the one person does not know who they are, with the other knowing they have a physical and emotional desire for them, and how now they 'wander between so many people only in search of you'.

 Music video

-As with her 2008 single, Guardarti Dentro, the video for E Non Sai was premiered at the Roma Videoclip Festival, with the video featuring actors Anna Foglietta, Arthur Colombini and ballerina Ilir Shaqiri.
+As with her 2008 single, Guardarti Dentro, the video for E Non Sai was premiered at the Roma Videoclip Festival, with the video featuring actors Anna Foglietta, Arthur Colombini and ballerino Ilir Shaqiri.